OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/OpeningDetail_Master Proposal.md

  * **Approach (B): An Anonymous Open Approach** where all newly created documentation is shared publicly, however, the project location and the names of the direct or indirect clients, are kept anonymous.
 Again, similar to approach (A), all of OpeningDETAIL's newly created digital documentation/content is [open source](https://creativecommons.org/licenses/by/4.0/)—licensed to both [our client] and OpeningDETAIL.
 	 * **The following is a sample project that used this approach:**
 		 * A residence in Laguna Beach, CA, of which the (CAD/BIM) files can be found [here](https://github.com/OpeningDETAIL/Laguna_Beach_Residence/tree/master/Models%20%26%20CAD/BIM).
-		 * Although currently in progress, [here's](https://github.com/OpeningDETAIL/Newport_Beach_CA_Residence/tree/master/Models%20&%20CAD/BIM) the CAD/BIM files for a residence in Newport Beach, CA.
+		 * A residence in Newport Beach, CA. of which the (CAD/BIM) files can be found [here](https://github.com/OpeningDETAIL/Newport_Beach_CA_Residence/tree/master/Models%20&%20CAD/BIM) the CAD/BIM files for a residence in
-			 * If curious, [here's](https://riot.im/app/#/room/#Newport_Beach_Residence:matrix.org/$15423149597772kkDZi:matrix.org) the public chat room we are using during the duration of this project.
+			 * If curious, [here's](https://riot.im/app/#/room/#Newport_Beach_Residence:matrix.org/$15423149597772kkDZi:matrix.org) the public chat room we used during the duration of this project.

 <br>